tpkessler/terra-playground/alloc.md

 ## Abstraction of a memory block
 The proposed allocator API is centered around the abstraction of a memory `block`.
-Rather than only storing a pointer to the data it stores a handle to its allocator and allocator/deallocator/reallocator function as follows.
+Rather than only storing a pointer to the data it stores the size of the resource and a handle to its allocator and allocator/deallocator/reallocator function as follows:
 ```
+local __Allocator = interface.Interface:new{
+    __allocators_best_friend = {&block, size_t, size_t}->{}
+}

 local struct block{
-    ptr : &T                --Pointer to the actual data
+    ptr : &T                --Pointer to the actual resource
+    nbytes : size_t         --Number of bytes allocated
-    alloc_h : &&opaque      --Handle to opaque allocator object
+    alloc : __Allocator     --Handle to opaque allocator object
-    alloc_f : &&opaque      --Handle to opaque allocator function pointer
 }

 ```
-`alloc_h` contains a handle to the concrete allocator instance and  `alloc_f` contains a function pointer that enables 'free', 'allocate' and 'reallocate' in one function.
+Here `alloc` is an opaque allocator object that implements the `__Allocator` interface, which contains a handle to the concrete allocator and a vtable containing a single function pointer that enables allocation / reallocation / deallocation of resources using just one function (`alloc` requires 16 bytes of storage - 8 for the handle to the allocator and 8 for the single function pointer).

 This turns out to be very powerful.
 I'll cover the core advantages of this design.